What is the Civic Engagement Agenda?

 We have been honored by what was shared—very powerful words, ideas and experiences—and humbled by the openness and willingness to shoot straight from the hip.
 We have completed 36 Community Conversations, capturing the broad perspectives and voices of citizens along the coast of South Carolina, CCF’s service area.
 We received great preliminary feedback and community members have thanked us for “getting out there” and simply asking for input.

 So what’s next?
-We are gathering all of your feedback and creating a report that our Board will use to forge a strategic plan this spring…one that will bring with it a focus—of the resources at hand—on some of the key issues you helped us define.
-The report includes the community wisdom gleaned from our Community Conversations threaded with some data about our region, provided by our partners at the USC Upstate Metropolitan Studies Institute.
+We gathered all of your feedback and have created a report that our Board has used to forge a strategic plan this spring…one that will bring with it a focus—of the resources at hand—on some of the key issues you helped us define.
+The report (summary above) includes the community wisdom gleaned from our Community Conversations threaded with some data about our region, provided by our partners at the USC Upstate Metropolitan Studies Institute.

 We are holding several regional Town Hall Meetings (schedule below) to share the results of the report with the community and “interview the data.”
 We want to make sure our information resonates with our participants and community members.
 We will also share what CCF hopes to do in the future, in partnership with others, so that we can work toward strengthening and amplifying the good that happens when we come together.